 Picking the right colors to represent your brand is just as important as everything else.
 With the right blend of colors, you can communicate the message and brand character you want to.

-Now that you have an idea of what goes into a modern logo design, let’s take a look at 15 examples across several industries to see how you can use them to your advantage.
+Now that you have an idea of what goes into a modern logo design, let’s take a look at 15 logo designs across several industries, all designed by our logo creator, to see how you can use them to your advantage.

 Modern logos are popular in the construction industry, mainly because they’re an easy way to communicate feelings of stability and trustworthiness.
 A lot of people think that construction logos have to be subdued or boring, as the industry is a more serious one; however, as you can clearly see from the logos above, there are ways to keep your construction logo simple while still making it eye-catching!

 When considering your own design, what’s important is letting your audience know that you’re a safe, reliable company to work with and that they’re in good hands.